 Welcome to the picturesque and historic city of Kazan, the capital of the Tatarstan Republic and the Muslim Capital of Russia.

 Built on the intersection of two rivers, Kazan has endured a tumultuous history.
-Today, Tatars, the descendants of the Golden Horde and the occupants of the city before the Russians, make up about 43% of the population, maintain their own language as well as culture and are extremely proud of their history.
+Today, Tatars, the descendants of the Golden Horde and the occupants of the city before the Russians, make up about 43% of the population, maintain their own language, as well as culture and are extremely proud of their history.
 The fusion of Islamic and Russian architecture conveys an exotic feel.
-We visit Kazan's magnificent Kremlin Fortress, a UNESCO World Heritage Site.
+Be sure to visit Kazan's magnificent Kremlin Fortress, a UNESCO World Heritage Site.

-On Day 19 we return to Irkutsk.
-Almost in the center of Asia, Irkutsk is home to beautiful 18th century churches, brightly painted shutters, log houses decorated with intricate wooden lacework as well as a captivating story of high society exile.
+Return to Irkutsk.
+Almost in the centre of Asia, Irkutsk is home to beautiful 18th century churches, brightly painted shutters, log houses decorated with intricate wooden lacework as well as a captivating story of high society exile.
 Modern administrative blocks and soaring bridges reach out across the Angara River in this beautiful town known as the 'Paris of Siberia'.
-Today, on our walking tour you will discover the city's wonderful historic sights and a visit to the Local History Museum before we board our late-night train to Kazan just after midnight.
+Discover the city's wonderful historic sights and perhaps visit the Local History Museum before boarding your late night train to Kazan around midnight.

 Days 17-18: Lake Baikal

-After our afternoon arrival into Irkutsk, we transfer to the shores of Lake Baikal for a two-night stay in the lakeside village of Listvyanka.
-We enjoy exploring the landscapes as well as Listvyanka with its traditional houses, beautiful wooden church, and the Museum of Wooden Architecture.
-We also gain an insight into the lake and its inhabitants with a visit to the Limnological Museum.
+After an afternoon arrival into Irkutsk transfer to the shores of Lake Baikal for a two-night stay in the lakeside village of Listvyanka.
+Enjoy a full day at the lake exploring the landscapes as well as Listvyanka with its traditional houses and beautiful wooden church.
+You also have the opportunity to gain an insight into the lake and its inhabitants with a visit to the Limnological Museum.

 Day 13: To Mongolia